High-Resolution Atomic Magnetometer-Based Imaging of Integrated Circuits and Batteries

-The sensor head is enclosed in a four-layer mu-metal magnetic shield (MS-1L, Twinleaf), which passively suppresses ambient magnetic interference.
-The shield includes internal coils that enable precise control of the static magnetic field vector, as well as auxiliary gradient coils used to cancel spatial inhomogeneities.
+The sensor head assembly is enclosed in a four-layer mu-metal magnetic shield (MS-1L, Twinleaf~\cite{Twinleaf_MS1L}), which passively suppresses ambient magnetic interference.
+The vapor cell is mounted inside a set of custom-made three-axis field coils, as shown in Fig. \ref{fig:coil_assembly}(a), with the relative placement and dimensions of the coil formers illustrated in Fig. \ref{fig:coil_assembly}(b).
+It can also be seen that the DUTs measured in this work are positioned directly behind the reflector affixed to the vapor cell.
+The shield also includes integrated magnetic field coils that provide full three-axis magnetic-field control with dedicated windings for first-order gradient compensation.
+The solenoid coil is aligned along the shield’s axial $x$-axis, while the orthogonal directions use saddle-coil geometries optimized for transverse uniformity.
 All coils are powered by a highly stable programmable current driver~\cite{mrozowski2023ultra}, whose noise is negligible compared to the intrinsic noise floor of the magnetometer.